pytchlang/pytch-tutorials/catch-apple/tutorial.md

 We're going to change the game so that the score-keeper is in charge of making the apple fall from the sky.
-We're going to take away the 'hat block' `@pytch.when_green_flag_clicked` on the Apple's `move_down_screen` method, and replace it with a hat block listening for the broadcast of the message `"launch-apple"`:
+We're going to take away the 'hat block' `@pytch.when_green_flag_clicked` on the Apple's `move_down_stage` method, and replace it with a hat block listening for the broadcast of the message `"launch-apple"`:

 {{< commit launch-apple-on-message-not-green-flag >}}